HMS Tonnant: War of 1812

 Tonnant joined the War of 1812 late.
-She was fitted for sea in the first quarter of 1814, being recommissioned in January under Captain Alexander Skene.
-Tonnant served as the flagship for Vice Admiral Sir Alexander Cochrane during the final months of the campaign in Chesapeake Bay.
+She was fitted for sea in the first quarter of 1814, being recommissioned in January under Lord Cochrane.
+He was embroiled in scandal, consequently on 5 April 1814 Captain Alexander Skene was appointed Captain.
+(Note: Although scheduled to depart on 7 April, she set sail the following day.)
+She was the lead vessel in a flotilla headed to North America, which arrived at Bermuda on 7 June, disembarking a contingent of Royal Marines on 9 June 1814.
+Upon re-embarking the contingent of Royal Marines, Tonnant sailed for the Chesapeake on 30 June, and joined Rear Admiral Cockburn's squadron on 16 July.

+On 9 June 1814 Skene was exchanged commands with Captain John Wainwright of the Asia.
+Wainwright was personally tasked with returning to London at the start of September 1814 to deliver the dispatch from Vice Admiral Cochrane, so on 4 September Captain Charles Kerr assumed command.

+Tonnant served as the flagship for Vice Admiral Sir Alexander Cochrane from 9 June 1814 onwards.
 From her he directed attacks on Washington, D.C., Baltimore and then the final Battle of New Orleans from the Gulf of Mexico.
-From March 1814 she was under the command of Captain John Wainwright.
-In October 1814 Captain Charles Kerr assumed command.

 "Star-Spangled Banner"

 It was aboard Tonnant near the mouth of the Potomac River, on 7 September 1814 that the Americans, Colonel John Stuart Skinner and Francis Scott Key, dined with Vice Admiral Cochrane, Major General Robert Ross, Rear Admiral Sir George Cockburn and Rear Admiral Edward Codrington.
 They were pleading for the release of a civilian prisoner, Dr. William Beanes.
 (Note: Shortly thereafter a sniper would kill Ross while Ross was leading his forces against Baltimore.)
 After his release, Skinner, Key and Beanes were then transferred to the frigate HMS Surprise and later allowed to return to their own truce vessel sloop, but were not allowed to return to Baltimore because they had become familiar with the strength and position of British units and knew of the British intention to attack Baltimore.
 As a result, Key witnessed the bombarding of Fort McHenry (September 13 and 14) and was inspired to write a poem called Defence of Fort M'Henry, later named "The Star-Spangled Banner".
 During the bombardment, HMS provided the "rockets red glare" whilst HMS Meteor (along with four other bomb vessels) provided the "bombs bursting in air" that feature in the lyrics.